Floodgate: inference for model-free variable importance: Methodology

 Having established floodgate's validity and computational tractability, the natural next question is: how accurate is it, i.e., how close is the LCB to the mMSE gap?
 The answer depends on the accuracy of $\mu$---the better that $\mu$ approximates $\mustar$, the more accurate the floodgate LCB is, as formalized in the following theorem. \begin{theorem}[Floodgate accuracy and adaptivity] For i.i.d. data $\{(Y_i,X_i,Z_i)\}_{i=1}^n$ such that $\ee{Y^{12}}<\infty$, $\Varc{Y}{X,Z} \ge \tau$ a.s. for some $\tau>0$, and a sequence of \revision{working regression functions} $\mu_n:\mathbb{R}^{p} \rightarrow \mathbb{R}$ such that for some $C$ and all $n$ either $\EE{\Varc{\mu_n(X,Z)}{Z}}=0$ or $\frac{\EE{ {\mu}_n^{12}(X,Z)}}{\EE{\Varc{\mu_n(X,Z)}{Z}}^{6}} \le C$, the output of Algorithm~\ref{alg:MOCK} satisfies

-\end{theorem} The proof can be found in Appendix~\ref{pf:thm:accuracy}.
-The condition that ``either $\EE{\Varc{\mu_n(X,Z)}{Z}}=0$ or $\frac{\EE{ {\mu}_n^{12}(X,Z)}}{\EE{\Varc{\mu_n(X,Z)}{Z}}^{6}} \le C$" is a scale-free moment condition on $\mu_n$ which says that $\mu_n(X,Z)$ can have no dependence on $Z$ at all or have a non-vanishing conditional variance (given $Z$) relative to its higher moments.
+\acc{where $S_{\mu_n} = \{c\mu_n(\cdot,\cdot)+g(\cdot,\cdot):c>0,\; g(x,\cdot)=g(x',\cdot)\, \forall x,x'\}$ as defined in Remark \ref{rk:mu}.} \end{theorem} The proof can be found in Appendix~\ref{pf:thm:accuracy}.
+The above condition that ``$\EE{\Varc{\mu_n(X,Z)}{Z}}=0$ or $\frac{\EE{ {\mu}_n^{12}(X,Z)}}{\EE{\Varc{\mu_n(X,Z)}{Z}}^{6}} \le C$'' is a scale-free moment condition on $\mu_n$ which says that $\mu_n(X,Z)$ can have no dependence on $Z$ at all or have a non-vanishing conditional variance (given $Z$) relative to its higher moments. \acc{The high-order moments in our assumptions are likely a technical artifact of our proof (which actually proves a somewhat stronger result than stated in the theorem), and could perhaps be relaxed with a different approach.} \acc{ As it stands, these assumptions allow us to utilize the Berry--Esseen-type results in Appendix \ref{pf:thm:main_rate} to handle the fact that $\mu_n$ varies with $n$.}

 We call the left-hand side of Equation~\eqref{eq:accuracy_gap} the \emph{half-width} (by analogy with the \emph{width} that would measure the accuracy of a two-sided confidence interval) and Theorem~\ref{thm:accuracy} shows it is \emph{adaptive} to the accuracy of $\mu_n$ through the MSE of the best element of its equivalence class $S_{\mu_n}$, up to a limit of the parametric or central limit theorem rate of $n^{-1/2}$.
-So in principle floodgate can achieve $n^{-1/2}$ accuracy if a member of $S_{\mu_n}$ converges very quickly to $\mustar$, but in general floodgate's accuracy decays gracefully with $\mu_n$'s accuracy.
-We reiterate that the infimum in Equation~\eqref{eq:accuracy_gap} means that floodgate is \emph{self-correcting} with respect to $\mu_n$'s conditional mean given $Z$ (through invariance (i)) and global scale (through invariance (ii)).
+So in principle floodgate can achieve $n^{-1/2}$ accuracy if a member of $S_{\mu_n}$ converges very quickly to $\mustar$, but in general floodgate's accuracy decays gracefully with $\mu_n$'s accuracy. \acc{Note} that the infimum in Equation~\eqref{eq:accuracy_gap} means that floodgate is \emph{self-correcting} with respect to $\mu_n$'s conditional mean given $Z$, \acc{as explained in the second paragraph of Remark~\ref{rk:mu}}.